JetBrains/space-issues-import/README.md

 # Import Issues into Space 🚀
 ![](https://jb.gg/badges/incubator-flat-square.svg)

-This script imports basic issue data (summary, description, assignee, status) from an external system into JetBrains Space, see the list and examples below.
+This script imports basic issue data (summary, description, assignee, status) from an external system into JetBrains Space.

 Here you can find a list of supported import sources and sample code.